assemblerflow/flowcraft/docs/create_process.rst

 However, a pipeline will only build successfully when all processes correctly link the output with the input type.

+Depending on the process, other attributes may be required:

+    - `Parameters`_: Parameters provided by the user to be used in the process.
+    - `Secondary inputs`_: Channels created from parameters provided by the user.
+    - Secondary `Link start`_ and `Link end`_: Secondary links that connect secondary information between two processes.
+    - `Dependencies`_: List of other processes that may be required for the current process.
+    - `Directives`_: Default information for RAM/CPU/Container directives
+      and more.

 Add to available processes
 ::::::::::::::::::::::::::